 Hawaiʻi’s natural beauty comes with a few geological trade-offs.
 On the Big Island, it’s important to understand what you’re signing up for, depending on which side you choose.

 Hilo is in a higher-risk zone for natural hazards, especially flooding and tsunamis, due to its location on the windward (eastern) coast.
+The lush rainforest landscape in this region contributes to heavy rainfall, which can lead to road washouts and mold issues in homes if not properly managed.
 Some areas are also within lava flow zones, although much of central Hilo is considered safe.
-Heavy rainfall can lead to road washouts and mold issues in homes if not properly managed.

 Kona is generally considered more stable in terms of weather, and it sits in a lower-risk lava flow zone.
 Earthquakes can be felt across the island, but western Hawaiʻi is typically drier and less prone to flooding.
 That said, dry areas are at higher risk for wildfires, especially in upland zones like Waikoloa and North Kona.